NERSC/Migrate-to-Perlmutter/GPU/README.md

 final result: 1.000000
 ```

-Optionally, CUDA codes can be built using the NVIDIA provided C and CXX compilers.
+**Special case:** Optionally, CUDA codes can be built using the NVIDIA C and CXX compilers.
 To try this make sure that you have `PrgEnv-nvidia` loaded and then follow steps below:
 ```bash
 cd Ex-1
 make clean